DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Bank/voice select by voltage: supported via discrete VOICE input jack (0V to +10V unipolar CV).
 - 8 assignable CV input jacks (assigments via modulation matrix).
 - Modulation Matrix (via MENU button): each voice can use up to 24 customizable modulations.
-- Modulation sources: 13 (VEL., AFT., MW, PB, CV1, CV2, CV3, CV4, CV5, CV6, CV7, CV8, LFO).
+- Modulation sources: 12 (VEL., AFT., MW, PB, CV1, CV2, CV3, CV4, CV5, CV6, CV7, CV8).
-- Modulation targets: 90 (near all DX7 OP parameters, plus EG BIAS).
+- Modulation targets: 90 (DX7 parameters exclusively, EG BIAS).
 - Modulation ranges: -100% to +100% (RELative modulation), or 0 to 100% (ABSolute modulation).
-- Modulation can be inverted and temporary disabled.
+- Modulation can be inverted, and can be temporary disabled.
 - View DX7 parameters for current voice (via 8 pages, by rotating the continuous encoder), access from MENU button.
 - Preferences (global preferences, via dedicated page, access from MENU button).
-- "Keyboard" split & response range, adjustable from "Preferences".
+- Optional pitch split point and response part (above or below split point), adjustable from "Preferences".
+- Mod key: not supported (feature reserved to _6OP-DX_ module only).
 - VCV Rack 2 Presets (.vcvm) support: Not supported (due to very huge amount of saved datas).
 - VCV Rack 2 Modules Selections (.vcvs) support: Not supported (due to very huge amount of saved datas).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).